DyuthiVivek/P2-Image-Effects-Project/README.md

 ## Usage
  For frontend:
+    Track to the project directory and run `npm i`.
-    Track to the folder `ImageEffectFrontend` and use the command `npm start`.
+    Track to the folder `ImageEffectFrontend`, run `npm i` and then use the command `npm start`.

  For backend:
     Track to the folder `ImageEffectBackend` and use the following commands.